Why You Should Have Cat Insurance in Canada

 Adding a cat to your family is exciting.
 After all, who doesn’t want a sweet-natured kitty to cuddle and play with?
 If we are lucky, a cat will be with us for between 12 - 18 years, filling our homes with meows, purrs, whisker kisses, laughter, and love.

 Considering how long-lived cats are, it’s surprising then to see so few pet parents sign up for cat insurance.
 You yourself may have wondered, “Is cat health insurance worth it?
-Do I really need pet insurance?”
+Do I really need pet insurance if my cat lives indoors?”
 Or maybe you’ve only just even heard that cat insurance exists!
 To answer these questions, let’s look at why cat insurance is always a good idea.

 Top 5 Benefits of Cat Insurance